victorkiambi/user-onboarding/README.md

 - Edit profile and edit documents (with validation and file re-upload)
 - Navigation tailored to user role

+### User Deletion & Restoration
+- Admins can soft-delete (archive) rejected users.
+Soft-deleted users are not permanently removed and can be restored.
+- Soft-deleted users are clearly marked in the admin dashboard and cannot be reviewed (the Review button is disabled).
+- Admins can restore soft-deleted users or permanently delete them if needed.

 ### Admin Review
 - `/admin/dashboard`: List/search/filter pending users
 - View user details, approve/reject with reason
+- Delete: Admins can delete (soft delete) rejected users.
+Deleted users can be restored or permanently removed.
+- Restore: Admins can restore soft-deleted users to active status.
 - Audit logs for all admin actions
 - Admin and user notifications
 - Role-based access control (RBAC) with Spatie